 Since February, we all have watched as more than 6.4 million Ukrainians fled for safety to neighboring countries.
-Many have started to make their own way to the United States, and Lutheran Social Services of the National Capital Area (LSSNCA) has already welcomed more than 50 Ukrainians arriving in the Greater Washington D.C., area.
+Many have started to make their own way to the United States, and Lutheran Social Services of the National Capital Area (LSSNCA) has already welcomed roughly 100 Ukrainian women, children, and seniors arriving in the Greater Washington D.C., area.
 We want to continue serving all those who come to our doorstep seeking a community to welcome them.

-LSSNCA is providing Ukrainians with emergency housing assistance funds, referrals for medical care, and several other essential – and time sensitive – basic needs and services.
+LSSNCA is providing Ukrainians with emergency housing assistance funds, referrals for medical care, and several other essential basic needs and services.

 If you have questions about offering relief to Ukrainians, email us.